utrad-ical/circus-docs/docs/cs/custom-display.md

 export interface Job {
   jobId: string;
+  userEmail: string;
   pluginId: string;
   series: SeriesDefinition[];
   feedbacks: FeedbackEntry<any>[];
   createdAt: string;
+  finishedAt: string;
-  results: any;
+  results: any; // The data in results.json
 }
 ```

 - The data the plug-in wrote to `results.json` is located at `job.results`.
 This is always available when this display is invoked.
-- Other arbitrary files output by the plug-in (e.g., PDF) are asynchronously fetched via authorized HTTP requests.
+- Other arbitrary files output by the plug-in (e.g., PDF) can be asynchronously fetched via authorized HTTP requests.
 You can use either the `loadAttachment` function or the `useAttachment` custom hook (which is a wrapper around `loadAttachment`).

 :::important
 Use only function components.
 The `useCsResults()` hook does not work in React class components.